Moving house checklist: What to know before you go

 Electricity

 You can redirect your electricity connection to your new address online via your provider’s website.
-Or call or email your provider.
+Or call or email them.
 It’s best to do this as soon as your moving dates are confirmed, or at least two weeks before you move.

 If you’d like to compare your current provider with the competition to make sure you’re getting the best deal, visit Powerswitch.

-With so many offers on the market and prices changing all the time, it pays to check regularly and make sure you’re not paying more for power than you should.
-Last year, households could save an average of $385 when they checked Powerswitch.
+With so many offers on the market and prices changing all the time, it pays to check regularly and make sure you’re not paying more than you should for power.
+Households can save an average of over $400 when they check with Powerswitch.

-From there, you can also change your provider if you decide that’s the best move.
+Powerswitch can also help you change your provider if you decide that’s the best move.

-If you don’t have a current electricity provider and need to sign up before you move, you can also do this through Powerswitch.
+If you don’t currently have an electricity provider and need to sign up before you move house, you can also do this through Powerswitch.
 You can compare providers to find the best fit and then sign up with your chosen provider.

-In most cases you need to organise having an electricity provider at least a week before your move-in date, though it’s best to aim for two (or more) weeks beforehand.
+In most cases, you need to organise an electricity provider at least a week before your move-in date, though it’s best to aim for two (or more) weeks beforehand.

 Gas/LPG

-Most electricity providers also provide gas services.
-Whether you are switching electricity providers via Powerswitch, redirecting your connection or starting with a new provider, you can arrange your gas connection at the same time.
+While most electricity providers used to provide gas services, now only a handful do.
+Whether you are switching electricity providers via Powerswitch, redirecting your connection, or starting with a new provider, you will need to arrange your gas connection at the same time.

 Heating